krevlorn/slack-export-history/README.md

 Then install the app in your workspace (you can go to `OAuth & Permissions` section and press `Reinstall app`), accept the permissions and copy the OAuth Access Token.

-## We are ready to download the messages
+## Run program to download the messages

-Go ahead to the terminal and run `python3 slack.py --token COPY_YOUR_OAUTH_TOKEN_HERE`.
-Choose the DM conversation you want to export and we are done!
+1. Open a terminal/cmd session and run `python3 slack.py --token COPY_YOUR_OAUTH_TOKEN_HERE`.
+2. Review the warning and choose **ok**.
+Note that the *slack_data* folder is placed in the root containing the python script.
+3. Choose the conversation type.
+Currently DM (im) and multi-person DM (mpim) are supported.
+4. Select the conversation to download.
+5. Download will be done in 100 message files.
+Archive after completion to save and continue exporting more conversations!